-Students expand their knowledge of body systems and nutrition animal science and the care of animals, including animal structure and function, microbes and disease prevention, parasitology, and genetics and breeding.
-Students develop more advanced skills and techniques for assisting the veterinarian/technician in the following areas: handling large animals and exotic animals, applying aseptic techniques, performing first aid, performing technical functions, administering medication, handling death and dying, working with wildlife, and performing office functions.
+Students expand their knowledge of veterinary science and the care of animals.
+Topics include body systems and nutrition, disease prevention and parasitology, hospital procedures and preventative care.
+Students develop more advanced skills and techniques for assisting the veterinarian/veterinary technician in the following areas: aseptic techniques, first aid, laboratory procedures, administering medication, euthanasia, working with wildlife, and performing office functions.

 - 6 Grooming Stations

 - Multiple Aquaria and Habitats for Classroom Animals